autoaverage/worker-binance/README.md

-# binance-dcabot
+# autoaverage/worker-binance

-A Binance API bot to execute an order at a specified interval
+A Binance API bot to execute a dollar cost averaging strategy